dhiraj-mishra-57/Data_Visualtization/README.md

    Has a single notebook consisting of basic -> advance plotting using `pandas.plot` , `matplotlib` & `seabron` plotting techinque.

 `  To be added soon
-             Advance_Data_Visuatization.ipynb - Notebook which will help you reaching the next step with data visualization In this file i have plotted heat,bubble,waffle,word cloud,regression plotting`
+             Advance_Data_Visuatization.ipynb - Notebook which will help you reaching the next step with data visualization.
+                                                In this file i have plotted heat,bubble,waffle,word cloud,regression plotting`